 Helpful bloggers like Kim and I make them to show our readers the exact locations of points of interest we recommend with custom locations and symbols.

-We don’t want you to just look at them, though…
+But we don’t want you to just look at them…

 Take them with you!

-Save these Google My Maps to your phone so that, even if you’re offline, you can still see and access all the info on your Google Maps.
+Save these Google My Maps to your phone so that you can still see and access all their info on your Google Maps.

 How to Save a Google My Map